-Today the Hadrian’s Mausoleum is named after the Archangel Michael, who appeared above the castle in 590 and announced the end of the plague.
+Today, Hadrian’s Mausoleum is named after the Archangel Michael, who appeared over the castle in 590 and announced the end of the plague.
+The miracle occurred during a plague procession led by Pope Gregory the Great using the “Salus Populi Romani”.
+On the Pope’s orders, the mausoleum was renamed.

-In 136, Hadrian had the Angel Bridge built to provide access to his final resting place.
-Today the entrance is guarded by the apostle lords Peter and Paul.
+In 136 Hadrian had the “Pons Aelius”, today known as the Angel Bridge, built as an access to his final resting place.
+In ancient times it was considered the most beautiful bridge in the world.
+The 3 central arcades are still preserved in their original form.
+Today the entrance is guarded by the Apostle Princes Peter and Paul.
 10 angels with Passion relics decorate the bridge.
-They were commissioned by Pope Clemens IX.
+They were created by Bernini and his students, commissioned by Pope Clement IX.

 Castel Sant’Angelo (Rome)